Polymer/old-docs-site/0.5/platform/web-animations.md

 - **direction**: the direction in which successive iterations of the animation play back
 - **easing**: fine-grained control over how external time impacts an animation across the total active duration of the animation.

-The values provided within TimingDictionaries combine with the animation hierarchy to generate concrete start and end values for animation iterations, animation backwards fills, and animation forwards fills.
+The values provided within `AnimationEffectTiming` combine with the animation hierarchy to generate concrete start and end values for animation iterations, animation backwards fills, and animation forwards fills.
 There are a few simple rules which govern this: